berntb/attorg/README.md

 When is this usable?
 --------------------

 I hope to get Attorg to where it is useful for some people, so some real JavaScript guys will start to contribute.
-(The server side functionality is mostly CPAN.)
+(The server side is quite trivial in the Perl way, i.e. mostly glue for CPAN modules which do the real work.)

 There are no real editing commands, it is a bit down on the ToDo list, first comes the commands oriented towards the Org structure.
 The GUI needs work from someone with good UI/UX understanding.